< Back to the Polytechnique Montréal portal

 Non-invasive electroarthrography measures cartilage in live horses and correlates to direct measurements of cartilage streaming potentials in weight bearing regions of equine metacarpophalangeal joints

-Adele Changoor, Martin Garon, Éric Quenneville, Pierre Savard, Michael D. Buschmann et Mark B. Hurtig
+Adele Changoor, Martin Garon, Éric Quenneville, Pierre Savard, Michael D. Buschmann and Mark B. Hurtig

 Abstract